 There was no net change in the number of affordable housing units within Champaign County in the past year.
 The metropolitan planning area (MPA) has 30 of the 34 affordable housing developments in the county, the majority of which are located in Champaign and Urbana.
 Seven affordable housing developments in the MPA are without access to bicycle facilities within a quarter mile distance.
 The map below shows the distribution of affordable housing developments in relation to bicycle infrastructure in the region.

-In 2018, 23 affordable housing projects in the MPA had access to a total of 17.1 miles of bicycle facilities within a quarter mile distance, a decrease of 1.3 miles from 2015.
-A significant decrease in access to bicycle facility mileage comes as a result of the sale of Skelton Place in Champaign.
+In 2019, 23 affordable housing projects in the MPA had access to a total of 17.41 miles of bicycle facilities within a quarter mile distance, a decrease of 1.02 miles from 2015.
+A significant decrease in access to bicycle facility mileage comes as a result of the sale of Skelton Place in 2018.
 Previously, Skelton Place provided the greatest access to bicycle facilities in the MPA.
-The replacement housing development for Skelton Place, Haven at Market Place, is still under construction.
+The replacement housing development for Skelton Place, Haven at Market Place, will be completed in 2020.
 Access to bicycle facilities at the new location will provide about 30 percent of the previous mileage Skelton Place provided.
-This performance measure receives a negative rating.

 Bike Facilities within 1/4 Miles Distance from Each Affordable Housing